cogdog/dailyblank/README.md

 ## New Features

+* Daily too much to handle?
+A new theme option feature lets you schedule your blanks to be every 2,3,4,5,6 days, or every 1 or 2 weeks
 * New admin option to add any text to the title of all published dailies, primarily if the site needs to publish with some other hash tag, and it's easier if these are in the title
 * Reorganized repo to be the theme only, moved the parent theme and twitter auth plugin to separate repos
 * Theme options to trigger email notification when scheduled supply is below  selected threshold; also a standby mode to pause hourly twitter API checks